Sapporo, Japan

 What do expats find most challenging?

 "Expats in Sapporo often find the language barrier to be the most challenging aspect of the local culture.
 Japanese is the primary language spoken, and while some locals may speak English, it is not as common as in other major cities like Tokyo or Osaka.
 Another challenge is the deep-rooted tradition and etiquette in Japanese culture.
 There are many unspoken rules and social norms that foreigners may not be aware of, which can lead to misunderstandings or unintentional disrespect.
 The work culture in Japan can also be a challenge for expats.
 The Japanese are known for their strong work ethic, often working long hours and rarely taking time off.
 This can be a significant adjustment for expats from cultures with a more balanced work-life approach.
 The weather in Sapporo can also be a challenge, particularly in winter.
 Sapporo is known for its heavy snowfall, which can make daily life difficult, especially for those not used to such conditions.
 Lastly, the cost of living in Sapporo can be high, with housing and daily expenses often being more expensive than in other cities.
-This can be a financial challenge for expats, particularly those on a tight budget," wrote a member in Sapporo.
+This can be a financial challenge for expats, particularly those on a tight budget," remarked one expat who made the move to Sapporo.

 Is there a lot of crime in Sapporo?